codeface-io/SwiftNodes/README.md

 ## Why?

-A graph is a fundamental mathematical concept with wide applications in the modelling, analysis and visualization of data.
-And although such a data structure fits well with the language, Swift implementations of graphs – and in particular of comprehensive algorithm libraries – are lacking.
+Graphs may be the most fundamental mathematical concept besides numbers.
+They have wide applications in problem solving, data analysis and visualization.
+And although such data structures fit well with the language, graph implementations in Swift are lacking – in particular, comprehensive graph algorithm libraries.

-SwiftNodes was extracted from the infrastructure of [Codeface](https://codeface.io) and its current selection of included algorithms stems from the specific needs of Codeface.
-But SwiftNodes is general enough to serve other applications as well and extensible enough for more algorithms to be added.
+SwiftNodes was extracted from [Codeface](https://codeface.io), so the current selection of included algorithms stems from there.
+But SwiftNodes is general enough to serve other applications as well – and extensible enough for more algorithms to be added.

 ### Design Goals

 * Usability, safety, extensibility and maintainability – which also imply simplicity.
 * In particular, the API is supposed to feel familiar and fit well with official Swift data structures.
-So one question that has started to guide its design is: What would Apple do?
+So one question that guides its design is: What would Apple do?

-* We put the above qualities over performance.
+We put the above qualities over performance.
 But that doesn't mean we neccessarily end up with suboptimal performance.
 The main compromise SwiftNodes involves is that nodes are value types and can not be referenced, so they must be hashed.
-But that doesn't change the average case complexity and, in the future, we might even be able to avoid the hashing in essential use cases by exploiting array indices and accepting lower sorting performance.
+But that doesn't change the average case complexity and, in the future, we might even be able to avoid that hashing in essential use cases by exploiting array indices and accepting lower sorting performance.

 ## How?